opengisch/QField-docs/documentation/how-to/processing.en.md

 !![process selected features](../assets/images/process_selected_features.png "")

-The processing algorithms drawer will by default filter out of the list of available algorithms to only show those flagged as favorites.
+By default, only the algorithms which are flagged as favorites will be shown.
 Clicking on the _All algorithms_ tab will show the full list where you can add or remove favorites.

 !![processing algorithms](../assets/images/processing_algorithms.png "")